TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-storage-access-tiers-blob-type-not-supported.md

 <!--issueDescription-->
 Specified blob does not support access tiers due to the following reason(s):

-*<!--$displayMessage-->[displayMessage]<!--/$displayMessage-->
+* <!--$displayMessage-->[displayMessage]<!--/$displayMessage-->

 <!--/issueDescription-->

 ## **Recommended Steps**

-* Storage data tiering to hot, cool, or archive is only available for block blobs.
+* Storage data tiering to hot, cool, or archive is only available for block blobs
 * Block blob with lease - The lease needs to be broken first before changing the access tier
 * Page blob - These can't be moved to a different tier
 * Append blob - These can't be moved to a different tier

 ## **Recommended Documents**